AndreasMedhage/Fruitloop/Code/Pipeline/README.md

 To run:

-edit inizialize.sh
+1. edit inizialize.sh
-	set trimmedreads to path to direcory containging forward and reverse reads set outdirectory to path directory to output into set refgenome to path to reference genome file
+	1.1. set trimmedreads to path to direcory containging forward and reverse reads 1.2. set outdirectory to path directory to output into 1.3. set refgenome to path to reference genome file 1.4. set annotation_db

-edit config file set up pattern forward/reverse and filter parameter values
+2. edit config file set up pattern
+	2.1. select pattern forward/reverse
+	2.2. set up filter parameter values (parameters based on standar parameters of best practice, if others parameters are needed they need to be set up in the main file)

-run the script "sh initialize.sh"
+3. run the script "sh initialize.sh"